basecamp/pow/MANUAL.md

 ## Managing Applications ##

-Pow deals exclusively with Rack applications.
+Pow deals primarily with Rack applications.
 For the purposes of this document, a _Rack application_ is a directory with a `config.ru` rackup file (and optionally a `public` subdirectory containing static assets).
 For more information on rackup files, see the [Rack::Builder